varunest/varunest.com/_posts/2018-12-11-reworking-website-and-setting-up-blog-using-jekyll.md

 ---
+title: Reworking website and setting up blog using Jekyll
 layout: post
 class: post
-title: Reworking website and setting up blog using Jekyll
-summary: Why use Jekyll, Ruby based static site generator and how to setup a blog using it.
+summary: Benefits of Jekyll, Ruby based static site generator and how to setup a blog using it.
 tags:
 - website
 - design
 - jekyll
-summary:
 ---

 All of my posts are written in Markdown and the blog is powered by [Jekyll](https://github.com/mojombo/jekyll), a static site generator that takes Markdown blog posts and converts them into HTML files.
 I went for this approach (and not Wordpress or any other CMS for that matter) because: